newnewtang/goslim/README.md

 ### Author:  newnewtang

 # note
-goslim comes from cslim. cslim is writted by Robert Martin and I am his fans.
+goslim comes from cslim.
+                  cslim is writted by `Robert Martin` and I am his fans.

 ## Fixtures

 Fixtures in goslim are sets of functions and a data structure that binds them together.
-See Main/DecisionTableExample.c

 Note that the struct Division is used to hold data for all the functions in this fixture, rather like an object <grin>.